-There are several ways to motivate students with our personality, the subject matter, specific teaching styles, and lastly, through assignments and tests.
+There are several ways to motivate students with our personality, the subject matter, specific teaching styles, and assignments and tests.
 I gravitated towards the strategies that I believe would be helpful for my younger educational self.

-1) Make the course personal: specifically, writing students congratulatory letters/notes when they do well on a test.
+I write students congratulatory letters/notes when they do well on a test.
 I have noticed that this is valuable in primary schools (grades K-12).
 Students during this span are transitioning at each stage.
 Support and encouragement go a long way in determining where they see themselves in their future academic careers.
 Also, developmentally children/teens flourish in an environment that encourages their strengths instead of environments that exploit their weaknesses.

-I have noticed that myself and other students I have worked alongside, find it difficult to fail, or to be seen as a failure.
+I have noticed that myself and other students I have worked alongside find it challenging to fail or to be seen as a failure.
 That may come from extrinsic motivators or intrinsic pressures on the self.
-However, reality testing or trial and error practice help make people intrinsically stronger.
+However, reality testing or trial and error practice helps make people intrinsically stronger.
 I believe intrinsic motivations are more beneficial for students in the long run.

 I would like to capitalize on the goal-setting theory.
 After the first three weeks of class, I would ask my students to create a goal for themselves that pertains to the course and a goal for themselves that does not ( a goal that focuses on another aspect of their life).
 The student and I would only have access to this information.

-The purpose of this activity is to work with the students in building their interests and motivations to accomplish what they want.
+This activity aims to work with the students in building their interests and motivations to accomplish what they want.
 I would be a supporting assistant in the process that can see their performance from a different perspective.
 Whether they did or did not accomplish their goals would not matter.

 With Intention, Sarafina